+Get reimbursed for any/all AFPA Certifications.
 Active military, veterans and eligible spouses and dependents can receive reimbursement.
-This benefit applies to all AFPA Certification programs.
+This benefit applies to all AFPA Certifications.

 The new licensing and certification benefit allows VA (Department of Veterans Affairs) to pay you, if you’re eligible, for a test for a license or certification.
 You can receive reimbursement for approved licensing or certification tests you take on or after March 1, 2001.
 These tests must be specifically approved for the G.I.Bill.
 All AFPA Certification exams have been approved.

-Will this benefit really be a good for me?
+Will this benefit really be good for me?

 Becoming certified professional can open doors for you.
 Certification is voluntary, but frequently sought after and will help you get, keep, or advance in a job.